It was updated in January 2023 by the CPRA, which created even more requirements.

 - The definition covers inferences rather than just purely objective fact.
 For example, you might create a list of "impulsive buyers" by cross-referencing the products, prices and timings of previous purchases.
 The fact that somebody was on this list could count as personal data.

-The stated aim of the CCPA is to ensure six rights for Californian consumers:
+A huge aim of the CCPA (CPRA) is to ensure rights for Californian consumers including the following:

 - To know what personal data you hold about them